UNCLASSIFIED (U)

 b.
 ITCPS will manage the data used by the Management Review Advisory Group (MRAG), Technical Review Advisory Group (TRAG) and IT Program Board (ITPB) to evaluate projects and make recommendations and funding decisions.

 c.
 Because some program offices may consider part of the data in ITCP to be procurement sensitive, users will require an account to access the system.
 Project managers accounts will be issued to the program office as opposed to the individual(s) office.
-Contact IRM/BMP/OCA/SD for more information.
+Contact DT/BMP/OCA/SD for more information.

 5 FAH-5 H-216 PROJECT MANAGEMENT LIFE CYCLE MANAGEMENT